EUDAT-Training/B2SHARE-Training/api/08_Record_versioning.md

 </div>

 ## Creating a new draft record from an existing published record
 If you intend to change the files of an existing published record, a new version needs to be created.
-In this section, the file of a record will be deleted and replaced by a new version.
-The file is published in a new record.
+In this section, the file of an existing published record will be deleted and replaced by another file.
+This file is published in the new versioned record.

 #### Requesting a new draft
 First, B2SHARE needs to be notified that a new draft record of an existing published record can be created.
 This can be done by issueing the following POST request through the API using the `version_of` parameter with the original record's identifier, your access token and a header specifying the media type: